aprilsourz/AF-fullstack-project-frontend2/README.md

 I started off with all of the HTML elements on the page.
 For each feature I made sure the jQuery events were triggering the right functions and the HTTP requests were hitting the correct endpoints.
-I tested the AJAX requests in the console before I worked on rendering the JSON on the page.
+I tested the AJAX requests in the console before I worked on rendering the JSON to the page.

 I seperated the three main pages into handlebars templates and wrote functions to swap them in and out of the DOM.
 In a previous project I used a the jQuery .show and .hide methods for the UI.